civilian/civilian/README.md

 ### ⚡ Fun fact:

 - 💻 Passionate to technology and the 🌎 future.
-- Python 🐍 in depth, effective in a lot of other languages but I specialize in learning and adapting.
+- Python 🐍 in depth and effective in a lot of other languages.
+I understand my core technologies really deep to be more efficient and I try to keep learning and adapting.
 - 📫 How to reach me: chamatoscar@gmail.com, https://twitter.com/oscarchamatc

 ## My Github top langs